 Thickness: The cords or mesh that make up a cargo net can vary considerably in thickness, depending on the net.
 In general, the thicker the strands, the better a net will hold up over time.

 Durability: Both the thickness and the material used in a net’s construction are factors that impact its durability.
 The more durable the mesh, the more comfortable you will feel using the cargo net with larger objects.

 Flexibility: A flexible cargo net is generally more elastic, able to stretch over a larger area and cover both tall items and oddly shaped cargo.
 Some cargo nets are highly flexible while others offer little elasticity.
 A flexible net will more easily adapt to the shape of whatever you haul, making it more secure.
 With a flexible net, you can also easily add items to your load along the way.

-What size cargo net should you purchase?
+What size cargo net should you get?
 Ideally, the cargo net should be slightly larger than your truck bed, so it can cover the cargo and still be long and wide enough to reach your truck’s tie-down points.
 Note that a cargo net’s size is not an indicator of how strong the net is.
-Don’t buy up in size thinking you’ll automatically be receiving a more durable net.
+Don’t go up in size thinking you’ll automatically be receiving a more durable net.

 Another size issue to consider is the size of the individual mesh squares in the net, which can vary greatly depending on the net.
 A smaller mesh size will secure and hold items that are more compact.
 Cargo nets with smaller mesh sizes also tend to be stronger than those with larger mesh sizes.

 Speaking of a stronger net, it’s important to know what a cargo net is rated for, pound-wise, before you make your choice.
 Some of the flimsier nets are rated for as little as 100 pounds, while others can handle loads of up to 10,000 pounds.